Marija-Kov/fundamental-learning-zone/books/design_patterns_gang_of_4/design_patterns_gang_of_4.md

 - Classes can be decoupled by establishing protocols, example: MVC;

-* Patterns that sound familiar, like something I've already used or otherwise easy to wrap my head around:
+* Patterns that sound familiar, like something I've already used or otherwise easy(ish) to wrap my head around:

   - Bridge - decouple abstraction from its implementation
   - Decorator - extend functionality dynamically
   - Facade - higher level interface that is easier to use
   - Mediator - prevents objects from referring to each other explicitly
   - Observer - one-to-many dependency that notifies all objects when one object changes (state container)
-  - Prototype -
+  - Prototype - something used to create objects
   - Proxy - placeholder for an object
   - Singleton - make sure there's only one instance